Covid 19 coronavirus: 23 days in a row of no new cases, Ministry of Health confirms

 "This will support our contact tracing efforts in level 1."

-The ministry said that it was great news that more and more businesses and organisations are displaying their official QR codes.
+The ministry said it was great news that more businesses and organisations were displaying the official QR codes.

-And the Ministry of Health has made getting the QR code poster easier, updating a simplifying how to download the poster through a new self-service portal.
+And the Ministry of Health has made getting the QR code poster easier, updating and simplifying how to download the poster through a new self-service portal.

-"The Ministry continues to encourage all businesses and organisations to display the official QR code posters to provide New Zealanders with the opportunity to keep track of where they've been with the NZ COVID Tracer app."
+"The ministry continues to encourage all businesses and organisations to display the official QR code posters to provide New Zealanders with the opportunity to keep track of where they've been with the NZ Covid Tracer app."

-The Minsitry of Health today also revealed its Pacific Health and Wellbeing Action Plan.
+The Ministry of Health today also revealed its Pacific Health and Wellbeing Action Plan.

 "We have developed Ola Manuia: Pathways to Pacific Health and Wellbeing Action Plan 2020‐2025 with input from Pacific communities, the health sector, and relevant government agencies, to provide a new direction for Pacific health and improve Pacific health and wellbeing.
-The plan incorporates recent relevant lessons from the COVID-19 response."
+The plan incorporates recent relevant lessons from the Covid-19 response."